Clear and consistent communication

 Enable space for failure

-When you are working ina strategic partnership it is really important that you take on work that challenges you and grows your knowledge and skills.
-This is scary for so many Assistants because we are often perfectionists and people pleasers which means failure is a scary prospect!
-Assistants who trust that their failures will be met with constructive feedback and support are more likely to have confidence in what they can do, and come up with creative solutions to problems.
-It’s partnership, and no one should be thrown under the bus.
+When working in a strategic partnership, you must take on work that challenges you and grows your knowledge and skills.
+This is scary for many Assistants because we are often perfectionists and people pleasers, which means failure is a scary prospect!
+Assistants who trust that their failures will be met with constructive feedback and support are more likely to have confidence in what they can do and develop creative solutions to problems.
+It’s a partnership, and no one should be thrown under the bus.

 Lead and inspire growth